arkaloscom/arkalos-docs/docs/docs/notebooks.md

-# Writing Your First Arkalos Code and Notebook
+# Writing Your First Python Project Code and Jupyter Notebook in the VS Code

 This guide focuses on using VS Code with the Jupyter extension, as [explained previously](/docs/installation/#install-extensions).